ToCalibrate/Interest_Rate_Model/docs/models/shortRateModels/shortRateModels.md

 {: .no_toc }

+## Derivation, Simulation and Implementation

 In this section, I will derive the bond price formula for Vasicek and swaption price for Hull White.

-Then, I will code a simulation for rates and a closed form formila for bond and swaption prices.
+Then, I will code up a sample simulation for short rates and a closed form formula for bond and swaption prices.